ballerkobe808/invest/README - 7 CREDIT.md

    - 1 year - How long they affect your credit score
    - 2 years - How long it stays on your report

-Summary of General Rules for great credit:
+### Summary of General Rules for great credit:

-1. Pay your bills on time, including CC
+1. Pay your bills on time, including CC (auto pay CC)
 2. Use all your CC a tiny bit once a month, but keep your balances below 30%
-3. Dont shut down old credit cards!
-(Or open too many new ones)
+3. Be aware of how opening and closing CC affect you...
 4. Try to keep different types of credit
-5. Different Banks look at different Credit Reports which may be different depending on the algorithm that was used
+5. Different Banks look at different Credit Reports, in addition to hard inquiries
-6. Use a service to find out the best likelihood of approval.
-Will I be able to find out the best rate too?
-7. Inquiries are little blocks of credit gold - dont use them up unneccessarily?
+6. Inquiries are little blocks of credit gold - dont use them up unneccessarily
-8. Check your scores to keep up to date: creditnerds.com (877)614.6373 checkmy3scores.com
+7. Check your scores to keep up to date: creditkarma.com - free!
-9. 780 and 850 score is exactly the same (300-850)
+8. 780 and 850 score is exactly the same (300-850)
-10. Auto pay credit cards

-#### 1.3.2.1.
-Credit Card Interest, Billing Cylce and Grace periods
+### Credit Card Interest, Billing Cylce and Grace periods

 In your CC Billing cycle you have a month's worth of charges that you can make and your CC Balance will slowly rise with each charge.
 At the end of the month (This just represents one month, but a month can be from jan 15-Feb 14 for example, not necssarily the 1st to the 31st), you will get a "Statement" of all the charges you made that month.
 This is different from your "Balance" which is all charges added up that you currently owe, including charges made after your "Statement" was calculated.
 The amount in the "Statement" will be due within the "Grace Period" - usually 21-25 days.
 If you pay the full amount then, you are charged nothing.